caio-ishikawa/manager/README.md

 - Web Sockets for real-time chatting (Socket.io).
 - Multer for file uploads (YET TO DO).
 - AWS for storing images/files (YET TO DO).

+## KNOWN BUGS ##
+- Messages get rendered more than once sometimes (They are NOT getting sent multiple times to the DB, so it must be a rendering bug).